×

 Some of my favorite skin care products for dry skin types containing olive oil are:

-Olive oil absolutely can cause acne in acne prone skin.
+Olive oil can cause acne in acne prone skin.
 It is comedogenic and has been shown to increase clogged pores in many studies over the years.

 Olive oil is not antibacterial either, meaning it does not eliminate any of the acne causing bacteria that it locks into your pores.